 Descemet’s Stripping with Endothelial Keratoplasty (DSEK) a newer cornea transplant technique that replaces only the damaged cell layer instead of replacing the entire thickness of the cornea.
-With this technique cornea heals much faster and stronger and the patient’s visual recovery is better.
+With this technique, the cornea heals much faster and stronger and the patient’s visual recovery is better.
 Because this technique leaves a smoother surface and significantly improves the visual results, it has become a preferred method for treatment for Fuchs’ Dystrophy and pseudophakic bullous keratopathy.
 If you’re interested in DSEK Eye Surgery, schedule an appointment at the Cleveland Eye Clinic and speak with our doctors to get all your questions answered.

 Ask our Eye Doctors About the DSEK Corneal Transplant

 The DSEK procedure can overcome many of these problems associated with a standard corneal transplant.
 With a DSEK procedure, only the abnormal inner lining of the cornea is removed.
 A thin, circular disc is then removed from the inner lining of a donor cornea.
 This is folded and placed inside of the eye where an air bubble pushes it in place until it heals in an appropriate position.
 No sutures are required and the structure of the cornea remains intact, leading to a faster visual recovery and less astigmatism.

 What to Expect After a DSEK Corneal Procedure